bmboi/data-unit-converter/README.md

 ```

 ### Usage example
-You can use tools like cURL or simply enter the URL in your web browser to make a GET request to the API.
+You can use tools like cURL or javascript to make a GET request to the API.

 #### cURL Example
 ```shell